 HOW TO MAKE ITALIAN APPLE CAKE

-WHAT TYPE OF APPLE SHOULD I USE FOR ITALIAN APPLE CAKE?
+WHAT TYPE OF APPLE SHOULD I USE FOR THIS ITALIAN CAKE?

 I have always used red apples for Italian Apple Cake.